udacity/cd12642-masterschool-backend-assessment/README.md

 Create a `GET`route in the `photoRoutes.js` file that:

-- [ ] Returns an array of **raw** **Unsplash** photo URLs.
+- [v] Returns an array of **raw** **Unsplash** photo URLs.
-- [ ] If the `catch` block is triggered, returns a `500` status and a JSON object with a `message` key assigned to a string that reads, `"Server error.
+- [v] If the `catch` block is triggered, returns a `500` status and a JSON object with a `message` key assigned to a string that reads, `"Server error.
 Please try again later."`

 **`/api/photos/:id` Route**

 Create a `GET`route in the `photoRoutes.js` file that:

-- [ ] Returns a single photo object from the Unsplash API based on a photo's `id`
+- [v] Returns a single photo object from the Unsplash API based on a photo's `id`
-- [ ] If the `catch` block is triggered, returns a `500` status and a JSON object with a `message` key assigned to a string that reads, `"Server error.
+- [v] If the `catch` block is triggered, returns a `500` status and a JSON object with a `message` key assigned to a string that reads, `"Server error.
 Please try again later."`

 **Commit to Github**

-- [ ] Commit your work to Github and push to your forked repository w/ a commit message that reads, `"Part II - API GET Routes: Return Unsplash Photos"`.
+- [v] Commit your work to Github and push to your forked repository w/ a commit message that reads, `"Part II - API GET Routes: Return Unsplash Photos"`.

 ### Part III - Advanced Route: Return Combined Data